parkpow/deep-license-plate-recognition/webhooks/README.md

 node server.js
 ```

-## Sending Data to the Webhook Servr
+## Sending Data to the Webhook Server

 1. Try the command below to check if the server is running correctly.
 Change car.jpg to a local file:
    - `curl -F 'json={"field": "value"}' -F 'upload=@car.jpg' http://localhost:8001/`